HPT-Intern-Task-Submission/Liferay-JSON-Deserialization/README.md

 #### Do not allow user input be directly implemented inside these functions without proper checks.

-Pay extra attention to:

--   `XMLDecoder` utilized with parameters defined by external users.

--   `XStream`'s `fromXML` method, especially if the XStream version is less than or equal to 1.46, as it is susceptible to serialization issues.

--   `ObjectInputStream` coupled with the `readObject` method.

--   Implementation of methods such as `readObject`, `readObjectNodData`, `readResolve`, or `readExternal`.

--   `ObjectInputStream.readUnshared`.

--   General use of `Serializable`.

 How to test for insecure deserialization
 ------------------------